All Episodes

 How dare she send veterans to go protest in front of Donald Trump's Trump Tower in New York?

-Uh she has a long record of lying to keep the public in the dark.
+She has a long record of lying to keep the public in the dark.

-Yeah, Doug Schoen saying Hillary might not even be the nominee if Bernie wins California.
+You have Doug Schoen saying Hillary might not even be the nominee if Bernie wins California.

 That's a big issue.

-She's an attorney and a constitutional expert, co-wrote the Federalist Society, how conservatives took the law back from Liberals.
+She's an attorney and a constitutional expert, co-wrote the Federalist Society, How Conservatives Took the Law Back from Liberals.

 Charlie Hurd is with us.

-Good to be you, Sean.
+Good to be with you Sean.

 Hi, Sean.